We believe in leadership from within the classroom.

 KSTF offers three distinct programs for teachers at different stages in their professional development.
 Although the programs are separate, they are fully connected and work together toward our mission of a strong teaching profession.

-As KSTF’s signature program, Teaching Fellowships provide STEM teachers with grants, stipends and professional development support during the first five years of the program.
+As KSTF’s signature program, The Teaching Fellows Program provides science and mathematics teachers with grants, stipends and professional development support for five years.

-Once Teaching Fellows complete the five-year Teaching Fellowship program, they become Senior Fellows.
-Senior Fellows have the opportunity to apply for grants and contribute to the Teaching Fellowship program in other ways.
+Once Teaching Fellows complete the five-year Teaching Fellows Program, they become Senior Fellows.
+Senior Fellows have the opportunity to apply for grants and contribute to the Teaching Fellows Program in other ways.